raspberrypilearning/create-your-own-world/en/step_8.md

 ![screenshot](images/world-person-test.png)

 --- task ---
-Add code to your new `person` sprite so that they only appear in room 1?
+Add code to your new `person` sprite so that the sprite only appears in room 1.
+The code you need is exactly the same as the code that makes the `sign` sprite only visible in room 1.

 Make sure you test out your new code.
-It's exactly the same code as you used to make sure the sign was only visible in room 1.
 --- /task ---